openxc/openxc-message-format/README.md

 **Response**

 If the format was changed successfully, the `status` in the response will be `true`.
-The response will be in the new message format.
+The response will be in the original message format, and all subsequent messages will be in the new format.

     { "command_response": "message_format", "status": true}